trailblazing/tute/README.md

 The system Git created two main branches.

+For MyTetra

-* Master - the main branch with the latest stable release;
+* MyTetra       - the main branch with the latest stable release;
 * Experimental  - branch to develop.

+For mytetra_webengine:

+* mytetra_webengine - the main branch with the latest stable release;
+* develop           - branch to develop.

 Besides these two branches have been established in other branches for the implementation of a functional.
 Upon completion of the changes flow into the branch experimental.
 After stabilization of the changes in the experimental, the changes flow into the master and release is issued.